A trope about a duo in which the smarter, more aggressive individual bullies their dumb but pleasant comrade.

 - Owen is a dimwitted, fun-loving, goofball who is kind to everyone, while Noah is a Brilliant, but Lazy Teen Genius who snarks and belittles everyone he comes across.
 Yet somehow, the two of them are best friends.

 - Heather is an Alpha Bitch who bosses everyone around, while Lindsay is a bubbly Dumb Blonde who gets ordered around.
-Although eventually, Heather betrays Lindsay, to which Lindsay cuts her ties and gives Heather a "The Reason You Suck" Speech.
+Eventually, though, Heather betrays Lindsay, prompting Lindsay to cut ties and gives Heather a "The Reason You Suck" Speech.